 The cannabidiol market — or CBD market as it’s better known — is kind of like the Wild West right now.
-Products are everywhere, and they cover so much ground that it’s hard to keep up.
-If you’re trying to dive in, whether headfirst or just a gentle wade more than a dive, where the heck do you start?
+Products are everywhere, you can find from pure CBD cigarettes to CBD creams, and they cover so much ground that it’s hard to keep up.
+If you’re trying to dive in, whether headfirst or just gentle wade more than a dive, where the heck do you start?

 You can start right here, with the facts you need to make an informed decision: from the types of CBD available to the ways you can get that sweet, sweet CBD into your body.

 The Kinds of CBD You Can Take

 Full-spectrum CBD, like Pure Relief’s, contains all the compounds found in the hemp plant.
 Aside from cannabidiol, this includes things like terpenes, flavonoids, and other cannabinoids (CBD is one, and the high-inducing THC is another (up to 0.3% is allowed), but there’s a wide range of lesser-known varieties).

 Research suggests cannabis plant compounds do their best when working together; a synergistic benefit called the entourage effect.
 Therefore, full-spectrum blends could technically be the most supportive per milligram compared to broad-spectrum and isolate.

 Broad-spectrum CBD should remove all THC but retain some terpenes and/or other cannabinoids.
 This compromise allows the entourage effect to still take place to some degree.

 The exact blend and concentration of compounds depend on the manufacturer, so you’ll want to review independent lab results if possible.
 That’s a good place to start for any CBD product you’re considering!

 CBD isolate is cannabidiol that has been extracted from everything else.
 It’s as pure as it gets.
 But since that synergistic support has been stripped away, a CBD isolate dosage may not feel equivalent to its broad or full-spectrum counterpart.